gauthma/LaTeX/docs/README.md

 Anyway, `Unabridged.tex` is then compiled into a different directory---so that the auxiliary files of both versions don't mingle.
 But you don't have to worry about this: there will be a symlink in the root folder, named `Unabridged.pdf`, and pointing to the unabridged PDF document proper.

 There is an important catch, however: when compiling a document with `include`'s, the compiler will generate some auxiliary files per `\include` (stored in the build directory).
 This is used to keep references and chapter/section numbers correct, when compiling a reduced version with `\includeonly`.
-If those auxiliary files are not there---e.g. after using the `clean` options to clean the build dir---compiling a mainfile with an `\includeonly` will yield an error.
+If those auxiliary files are not there---e.g. after using the `clean` options to clean the build directories---compiling a mainfile with an `\includeonly` will yield an error.
 This is the reason for the `rebuild_build_files` option to the compile script.
 I detail all those options below.

 By default, only the `report` type has enabled the building of an unabridged copy.
-For the other non-simple types, set variable `do_unabridged` to `true` in `CompileTeX.sh` (see below), and then use the `clean` option to setup the build directory for the unabridged copy.
+To get an unabridged copy for the other non-simple types, set variable `do_unabridged` to `true` in `CompileTeX.sh` (see below), and then use the `clean` option to setup the custom build directory for the unabridged copy (don't forget to run `sh CompileTeX rebuild_build_files` afterwords, if you're using `\includeonly`!).

 LaTeX compiling
 ---